-Has Naval Station Great Lakes tested its water for PFAS in 2023?
+Has Naval Station Great Lakes tested its water for PFAS in 2024?

-Yes.
-In March of 2023 samples were collected from the finished water at the Water Treatment Plant.
-We are pleased to report that drinking water test results were below the Method Reporting Limit (MRL) for 18 PFAS compounds covered by the sampling method, including PFOA and PFOS.
-This means that PFAS were not detected in your water system.
-In accordance with the DoD policy, the water system will be resampled every two years for your continued protection.
+Yes In August and November of 2024 samples were collected from the finished water at the Water Treatment Plant.
+We are pleased to report that drinking water test results for all 29 PFAS compounds covered by the sampling method, including the six regulated PFAS, and were not detected in our water system.